pagkly/Zed/Investopedia3/Term Deposit Definition.md

 When interest rates decrease, consumers are encouraged to borrow and spend more, thereby stimulating the economy.
 In a low interest rate environment, demand for term deposits can decrease since investors can typically find alternative investment vehicles that pay a higher rate.

 Typically, interest rates should be proportional to the time until maturity, and the minimum amount of principal lent to the credit union or bank.
 In other words, a six-month term deposit will likely pay a lower interest rate than a two-year term deposit.
 Investors not only receive a higher rate for locking up their money with the bank for extended periods, but also should earn a higher rate for large deposits.
-For example, a [jumbo CD](https://www.investopedia.com/terms/j/jumbocd.asp), which is a term deposit above $100,000, will receive a higher interest rate than a $1,000 CD.
+For example, a [[jumbo CD]](https://www.investopedia.com/terms/j/jumbocd.asp), which is a term deposit above $100,000, will receive a higher interest rate than a $1,000 CD.

 ## Opening or Closing a Term Deposit